 I have tended to avoid children’s books that proclaim themselves to be ‘for girls’ (or boys), as they usually conform to traditional stereotypes.
 But Good Night Stories for Rebel Girls – a collection of feminist bedtime stories – is different.
 And is the children’s book of our dreams.
-Continue reading Good Night Stories for Rebel Girls: the feminist bedtime story book
+Continue reading Good Night Stories for Rebel Girls: A collection of feminist bedtime stories

 Playing football has been a rite of passage for British boys for generations – whether at home, in school, at the park, or in the streets.
 But this has not been the case for girls – which is a shame, as we should be empowering girls with football.
 Continue reading The Women’s FA Cup and beyond: Empowering girls with football

 Me: “What did you do at school today?”

 Now, this answer should horrify me.
 I hate princesses, and their pastel domination of our girls’ childhoods.
 As a brand, they represent everything I don’t want for my daughter.

 But I was curious, as I had a suspicion it might not be what I feared.
 Continue reading Reinventing Princesses: The League of Extraordinary Ladies

 I took our daughter to London’s Science Museum.
 It’s one of those places that we had always intended to take her to repeatedly.
 Knowing that many girls are dissuaded from an interest in STEM (Science, Technology, Engineering, Manufacturing), the Science Museum was going to be a key way to encourage it.